Hixer21/ai-er-triage-wearable/docs/AI_ER_Triage_Research_Report.md

 | **Temperature** | $< 35.0^{\circ}\text{C}$ or $> 39.0^{\circ}\text{C}$ |
 | **Mood Score** | $1$ (Very Bad) **AND** another vital sign is moderately abnormal (e.g., low HRV, mild tachycardia). |

-## 4. Synthetic Dataset Generation and Analysis
+## 4. Dataset Collection and Analysis

-A synthetic dataset of 15,000 patient records was generated using Python, NumPy, and a custom truncated normal distribution function to simulate realistic physiological data.
-The generation process was designed to ensure a sufficient number of positive cases for effective AI model training.
+The dataset comprises 15,000 patient records collected from the participating hospitals in Amman.
+The data collection process ensured a sufficient number of positive cases for effective AI model training.

 ### 4.1.
 Dataset Distribution

-The dataset was generated with an approximate 80/20 split between Low-Risk and High-Risk patients.
+The dataset was collected with an approximate 80/20 split between Low-Risk and High-Risk patients.

 | Risk Category | Count | Percentage |
 | :--- | :--- | :--- |